A Survey on Foundation Models for Personalized Federated Intelligence: Background

 \textbf{Data Patterns.} Based on the characteristics of the involved data distribution, the taxonomy of FL can be categorized into three main types: horizontal FL, vertical FL, and federated transfer learning.
-This taxonomy was also proposed in~\cite{yang2019federated}.
+This taxonomy was also proposed in~\cite{liu2024vertical}.
 Here, we include it for a comprehensive overview and provide a more detailed explanation of the differences and applications of each type.
 Horizontal FL is most effective when participants share the same feature space but differ in their data samples, such as in collaborative model training across multiple hospitals.
 Vertical FL, on the other hand, involves entities with complementary features, such as the cooperation between banks and e-commerce platforms, where data about the same users is distributed across different feature spaces.
 For example, banks and e-commerce platforms can jointly train a model without sharing data, leveraging each other's insights: banks enhance credit risk assessments, while e-commerce platforms optimize marketing strategies and product recommendations.
 Finally, federated transfer learning is applied when participants have minimal overlap in both features and samples, such as in cross-domain tasks where data from different industries or regions are integrated to improve model performance.
-A comparison of these three types is provided in Table~\ref{table_H_V_T_federated_learning_comparison} to clearly distinguish the data patterns of each case.
-In addition, Figure~\ref{fig:hfl_vfl_ftl} offers a visual representation of these types.
+Figure~\ref{fig:hfl_vfl_ftl} provides a visual representation of these types.